 Isaias Fanlo is a writer, scholar, cultural manager, and translator.
 He holds a PhD for the University of Chicago.
 His dissertation, Staging a Queer Nation: Landscapes of Desire in Contemporary Catalan Drama, explores contemporary Catalan drama through the lens of queer theory and critique.

-He is the author of El llibre rosa (The Pink Book, Columna Edicions, 2004), and has published the chapter “Ética de lo obsceno, ideas en torno a la gentrificación del sida en las artes escéncias” in the book De vidas y virus: VIH/sida en las culturas hispánicas (Icaria, 2019).
-He has also published articles on theatre in the peer-reviewed journal (Pausa.), as well as articles and Op-Eds on theory, culture and activism in general media (Zero, Em Cena, Núvol, Diari Ara, Revista Contexto, etc.).
+He is the author of El llibre rosa (The Pink Book, Columna Edicions, 2004), and has recently published the chapter “Ética de lo obsceno, ideas en torno a la gentrificación del sida en las artes escéncias” in the book De vidas y virus: VIH/sida en las culturas hispánicas (Icaria, 2019).
+He has also published articles on theatre in the peer-reviewed journal (Pausa.), as well as articles and Op-Eds on theory, culture and activism in general media (Zero, Em Cena, Núvol, Diari Ara, Revista Contexto, Colombia’s Revista Arcadia etc.).

 As a cultural manager, he’s a founder and co-director of Terrats en Cultura, Barcelona’s rooftop scenic arts festival (Time Out Award 2016 as Best Innovative Project and Butaca Award 2019 as Best Initiative for Audiences), and is a member of the artistic committee of Barcelona’s Teatre Lliure.
-He also served for eight years as Chief Editor and Coordinator of Artistic Contents for Barcelona’s Teatre Nacional de Catalunya.
+He also served as Chief Editor and Coordinator of Artistic Contents for Barcelona’s Teatre Nacional de Catalunya.